anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 {% endhighlight %}

-Yes, this is extremely simple and it's actually not very capable of learning.
+Yes, this is extremely simple and it's not very capable of learning.
 This is because we missed some key elements.
-One of them is that we need a non-linear function, also known as *activation functions*.
+One of them is that we need a non-linear function, also known as *activation function*.

 There are several very popular candidates for it and you may have heard of them before, like *Sigmoid*, *TanH* and *ReLU* functions.
 For simplicity, let's only learn about the sigmoid.

-Sigmoid function is a function that given any value, it squashes it between 0 and 1.
+A sigmoid function is a function that given any value, squashes it to be between 0 and 1.
 If you feed a very big number like 46598, it will give almost 1 and if you feed -73412, it will give almost 0.
 For input 0 it will give 0.5.
 This function looks something like this:

 $$ \sigma(x) = \frac{1}{1+e^{-x}} $$

 This function may seem complicated, but the intuition behind is very simple, just squash the numbers to be between 0 and 1.
-This is a very popular activation function used in lot's of places.
-There are more modern alternatives exists, but we will stick with this for now.
+This is a very popular activation function used in lots of places.
+There are more modern alternatives exist, but we will stick with this for now.

 Now let's implement and use it: